Optimal scheduling of the next preventive maintenance activity for a wind farm: Numerical studies

-Part C. A simple wind turbine maintenance strategy is to ignore the PM option and perform a CM activity whenever a turbine component breaks down.
-This leads to the question: how much can one save by introducing PM planning?
-To estimate the total cost associated with the pure CM strategy, we have to take into account the random number of failures over the time interval [$0,T]$ for all $n$ components of the $n$-system:
+Consider the simplest wind turbine maintenance strategy when the PM option is ignored and a CM activity is performed whenever a turbine component breaks down.
+This baseline case study will help us to evaluate how much can be saved by introducing PM planning.